 2. Through the use of LP and token swaps, Uniswap users can purchase UNI tokens, which give voting rights to future platform advancements and governance.

-3. Uniswap has the most assets, making it a more attractive option for high-volume asset traders.
+3. Uniswap has the highest TVL and volume, making it a more attractive option for high-volume asset traders.
 Currently, the DEX offers liquidity that none of the DeFi exchanges can match.
-Therefore, it is prudent to continue with Uniswap if you wish to purchase or sell cryptocurrencies with the lowest possible slippage.

 Balancer